St Joseph's College, Nudgee: Battle of the Colours

-In 1991, the following was printed in the Centennial Rugby Program, dubbed - "The Battle of The Colours", for the 100th anniversary of the annual Nudgee vs Terrace rugby match:
+In 1991, the following was printed in the Centennial Rugby Program, dubbed "The Battle of The Colours", for the 100th anniversary of the annual Nudgee vs Terrace rugby match:

-The result of the Centennial Nudgee vs Terrace rugby match was a 15-all draw.
+The result of the Centennial Nudgee v Terrace rugby match was a 15-all draw.

 Academic

 Nudgee College's teaching and learning ethos aligns with Art Costa's Habits of Mind framework.

 In addition to a wide range of subject offerings, Nudgee offers students access to learning support, an enrichment and extension program and a vocational education and training program.
 The school is also a pioneer in the field of flipped learning.